 Our location in central London enables us to extend our classrooms, laboratories and sports facilities out into the city and this continues to an even greater extent at A Level.
-Whether it be the Drama students reading their set play in the Royal Court café, the Art students visiting the Saatchi gallery, the Geography students studying infiltration in Hans Place Gardens or the Science students visiting Hyde Park for fieldwork, there are amazing opportunities for every subject to explore the real world.
+Whether it be the Drama students reading their set text in the Royal Court café, the Art students visiting the Saatchi gallery, the geographers studying infiltration in Hans Place Gardens or the scientists visiting Hyde Park for fieldwork, there are amazing opportunities for every subject to explore the real world and flexibility within our timetable to accommodate this.